SAP-samples/abap-cheat-sheets/07_String_Processing.md

 "... after a specified substring s2 = substring_after( val = s1 sub = `aa` ).
 "1bb2aa3bb4 (only the first occurrence is respected)

-"... after a specified substring specifying the occurence in a string "and restricting the length s2 = substring_after( val = s1 sub = `aA` occ = 2 len = 4 case = abap_false ).
+"... after a specified substring specifying the occurrence in a string "and restricting the length s2 = substring_after( val = s1 sub = `aA` occ = 2 len = 4 case = abap_false ).
 "3bb4